Monday - Friday

 If you look at a real piano, the higher notes have the shorter, thinner, tighter strings.
 This is what feminization laryngoplasty aims to achieve with your vocal cords.
 There are several surgical techniques available, alone or in combination, to achieve the purpose of shorter, tighter and thinner vocal cords aiming for a SFF within the normal female range.
 These include techniques that are endoscopic ('through-the-mouth') and open ('with an incision').

-These are different terms for shortening the vocal cords via an endoscopic, minimally-invasive, laser-assisted procedure, which can be done as a stand-alone surgery, or with a Crico-Thyroid Approximation, and/ or thyroid chondroplasty, a "triple", described below.
-The terms are descriptive and essentially synonymous in intent, which is to shorten the functional length of the vocal cord, thereby raising the pitch.
-The laser assists in controlling the degree of webbing, as well as the amount of anterior commisure retrodisplacement, and the final length of the vocal cords.
+These are different terms for shortening the vocal cords via an endoscopic, minimally-invasive, laser-assisted procedure, which can be done as a stand-alone surgery, or with a Crico-Thyroid Approximation ("CTA"), and/ or thyroid chondroplasty, a "triple" or a "double" as described below.
+The terms are descriptive and essentially synonymous in intent, which is to shorten the functional length of the vocal cords, thereby raising the pitch.
+The laser assists in controlling the degree of webbing, as well as the amount of anterior commisure retrodisplacement, and the final vibratory length of the vocal cords.

 INTRA-OPERATIVE pre and post views of the minimally-invasive, laser-assisted glottoplasty.
-Notice how much shorter is the functional length of the post-op vocal folds (blue arrow) on the right.
-The yellow arrow marks the suture.
-The suture will dissolve in 3 months, however, the vocal fold shortening is considered permanent and irreversible.
+Notice how much shorter the functional length of the post-op vocal folds (yellow arrows) are on the right.
+The blue asterisks mark the two sutures.
+The sutures will dissolve in 2-3 months, however, the vocal fold shortening is considered permanent and irreversible.

-CLINIC images before, and 6 months after glottoplasty alone.
-Notice the controlled webbing where the yellow arrow is pointing, and that the suture has dissolved.
+CLINIC images before and 6 months after glottoplasty alone.
+Notice the controlled webbing where the yellow arrow is pointing, and that the sutures have dissolved.
 (Note: images in the clinic are flipped 180 degrees from those in the operating room.)

 PROS of endoscopic feminization (glottoplasty) laryngoplasty alone?